Derandomized Parallel Repetition via Structured PCPs: Main theorem

 \section{Main theorem}

-In this section we prove the main theorem (Theorem~\ref{thm:main}).
+In this section we prove our main PCP theorem (Theorem~\ref{thm:main}), which asserts the existence of two-query PCPs with soundness error~$\varepsilon(n)$ for any function $1/n^{\kappa}\le\varepsilon(n)\le1/\poly\log n$.
 To that end, we use the PCP theorem for graphs (Theorem~\ref{thm:PCP-thm-using-graphs}) to reduce the problem of deciding membership of a string $x$ in the language $L$ to the problem of checking the satisfiability of a constraint graph with constant soundness error.
-We then show that every constraint graph can be transformed into one that has {}``linear structure'', defined shortly below.
-This is done in Lemma~\ref{lem:embedding-linear-structure}, which directly proves Theorem~\ref{thm:structure}.
+We then show that every constraint graph can be transformed into one that has ``linear structure'', defined shortly below.
+This is done in Lemma~\ref{lem:embedding-linear-structure}, which directly proves Theorem~\ref{thm:structure} (the existence of PCPs with linear structure).
 Finally, in Lemma~\ref{lem:derandomized-parallel-repetition} we prove a derandomized parallel repetition theorem for constraint graphs with linear structure.
 Theorem~\ref{thm:main} follows by combining the two lemmas.
-We begin by defining the notion of a graph with linear structure. \begin{definition} We say that a directed graph $G$ has a \em{linear structure} if it satisfies the following conditions: \begin{enumerate} \item The vertices of $G$ can be identified with the linear space $\F^{m}$, where $\F$ is a finite field and $m\in\N$. \item We identify the set of pairs of vertices $\left(\F^{m}\right)^{2}$ with the linear space $\F^{2m}$.
+We begin by defining the notion of a graph with linear structure. \begin{definition} [ Linear Structure]We say that a directed graph $G$ has a \em{linear structure} if it satisfies the following conditions: \begin{enumerate} \item The vertices of $G$ can be identified with the linear space $\F^{m}$, where $\F$ is a finite field and $m\in\N$. \item We identify the set of pairs of vertices $\left(\F^{m}\right)^{2}$ with the linear space $\F^{2m}$.
 Using this identification, the edges $E$ of $G$ are required to form a linear subspace of $\F^{2m}$. \item We require that $\l\left(E\right)=\r\left(E\right)=\F^{m}$.
-In other words, this means that every vertex of $G$ is both the left endpoint of some edge and the right point of some edge. \end{enumerate} \end{definition} The following lemmas are proved in Sections~\ref{sec:embedding-linear-structure} and~\ref{sec:derandomized-parallel-repetition} respectively. \begin{lemma} [ PCP with Linear Structure]There exists a polynomial time procedure that satisfies the following requirements: \begin{itemize} \item \textbf{Input:}
+In other words, this means that every vertex of $G$ is both the left endpoint of some edge and the right point of some edge. \end{enumerate} \end{definition} \begin{remark} We mention that although it is not required by Definition~\ref{def:linear-structure}, a graph with linear structure must be regular, i.e., all the vertices in the graph have the same in-degree and out-degree.
+This is a straightforward corollary of Items~\ref{enu:linear-structure-edges} and~\ref{enu:linear-structure-sides-have-full-dim} of the definition. \end{remark} The following lemmas are proved in Sections~\ref{sec:embedding-linear-structure} and~\ref{sec:derandomized-parallel-repetition} respectively. \begin{lemma} [ Linear Structure Embedding]There exists a polynomial time procedure that satisfies the following requirements: \begin{itemize} \item \textbf{Input:}

 \begin{itemize} \item A constraint graph $G$ of size $n$ over alphabet $\Sigma$. \item A finite field $\F$ of size $q$. \end{itemize} \item \textbf{Output:} A constraint graph $G'=\left(\F^{m},E'\right)$ such that the following holds: